box/developer.box.com/guides/authorization/index.md

 <Message tip>

-Published apps are any applications that can be found in our App Gallery.
+Published apps are any applications that can be found in our App Center.

 </Message>